 Why stay cooped up inside when you can extend the livable portion of your property by creating outdoor living spaces?
-It certainly isn't difficult to build such "rooms" in the backyard.
-But it does take an appreciation for the "divide and conquer" approach.
+It certainly isn't difficult to build "rooms" in the backyard, but it does take an appreciation for the divide and conquer approach.

 Having separate outdoor living spaces allows you to create mini-landscape designs (each somewhat different from the rest) for each of them.
 Not that you shouldn't still strive for unity across your landscape design, as a whole.
 But the more successful you are in physically separating one outdoor living space from another, the more flexibility you have to diversify without creating a hodgepodge.

 For instance, you may wish to include a storage bin for towels in the pool area.
 Such an element would be functional and would look fine there.
 But the problem is, you might not wish to view it from another part of the yard dedicated, say, to meditating in naturalistic surroundings.
 The answer: Screen off the pool area with a tall hedge or fence, effectively creating a room separate from the rest of the yard.

 Setting the Mood With Color

 Just as you can paint or wallpaper an indoor room using a color scheme unique to that room, so you can use color to make individualized statements for each of your outdoor living spaces.
 But here, instead of paint or wallpaper, you determine your color scheme when you select the plants you'll be using for the area.